An ‘illicit’ affair helps police crack cold case murder of nurse killed 37 years ago

 TAMPA, Fla.
 (WFLA) — Investigators in Florida said they have solved the 1986 cold case murder of a nurse after nearly 37 years, thanks to an “illicit” affair by a relative of the suspected killer.

-On Oct.
-27, 1986, the mother of Teresa Lee Scalf, Betty Scalf, found her daughter dead in her Lakeland home.
+The mother of Teresa Lee Scalf, Betty Scalf, found her daughter dead on Oct.
+27, 1986, in her Lakeland home.

 The victim’s family said her mother had to break into the residence with a credit card after the hospital told her Teresa didn’t show up for work.